 - Tracking resources and sign-ups

 Sounds like too much work?
 Not at all!
-These worksheets are included in our free IMPLEMENT Builder program.
+These worksheets are included in our IMPLEMENT Skills-Maker program.
 All you need to do is complete them.

 #2 Create scientists and engineers, not plagiarists

-Tired of seeing parents work showing up during Science Fair?
+Tired of seeing parents’ work showing up during your school’s Science Fair?
 Or the potato battery and fizzin’ rockets without any of the science behind the projects?
 The root of this problem is communication about expectations.
 Expectations of students, of parents and of the Science Fair journey.

 - Student Fair Handbook that encourages students to develop projects based on something they connect with in their everyday lives.